Albert DeSalvo: Murders

-In late 1964, in addition to the Strangler murders, the Boston Police Department (BPD) were trying to solve a series of rapes committed by a man who had been dubbed the "Green Man" or the "Measuring Man."
+In late 1964, in addition to the Strangler murders, the Boston Police Department (BPD) were trying to solve a series of rapes committed by a man who had been dubbed the "Green Man" or the "Measuring Man".
 On October 27, a stranger entered a young woman's home in East Cambridge posing as a detective.
 He tied his victim to her bed, sexually assaulted her and left after undoing her restraints, apologizing as he departed.
 The woman's description led police to identify the assailant as DeSalvo.

 When his photo was published, many women identified DeSalvo as the man who had assaulted them in the "Green Man" attacks.
 Earlier on October 27, DeSalvo had posed as a motorist with car trouble and attempted to enter a home in Bridgewater.
 The owner of the home, Richard Sproules (a future police chief of Brockton), became suspicious.
 He ultimately fired a shotgun at DeSalvo, who fled the scene.

 Under arrest for his role in the "Green Man" rapes, DeSalvo was initially not suspected of being involved with the Strangler murders.
 He had confessed to fellow inmate George Nassar, who notified his attorney, F. Lee Bailey.
 Bailey subsequently took over DeSalvo's defense.
 Though there were some inconsistencies in his account, DeSalvo cited details of the Strangler case that had not been made public.
-However, police had not found physical evidence to substantiate his confession.
+However, police did not find physical evidence to substantiate his confession.
 Only after DeSalvo was charged with rape did he give a detailed confession of his activities as the Strangler.
 This took place on two occasions: under hypnosis induced by William Joseph Bryan, and without hypnosis during interviews with Assistant Attorney General John Bottomly.

 For his 1967 trial, DeSalvo was evaluated by Harry Kozol, a neurologist who had established the first sex offender treatment center in Massachusetts.
 Bailey arranged a plea bargain to lock in DeSalvo's guilt in exchange for excluding the death penalty as punishment.
-He also wanted to preserve the possibility of an eventual insanity verdict.
+He also wanted to preserve the possibility of an eventual insanity plea.

 Bailey was angered by the jury's decision to sentence DeSalvo to life imprisonment without parole.
 He said:

-"My goal was to see the Strangler wind up in a hospital, where doctors could try to find out what made him kill.
-Society is deprived of a study that might help deter other mass killers who lived among us, waiting for the trigger to go off inside them."
+My goal was to see the Strangler wind up in a hospital, where doctors could try to find out what made him kill.
+Society is deprived of a study that might help deter other mass killers who lived among us, waiting for the trigger to go off inside them.